 6. Keep an open door policy

 It is mindful to have regular check-in sessions with employees to listen to their concerns.
-This way, mangers are sure to catch retention red flags early, and employees are more likely to see that management cares about their issues and they will consequently be less willing to leave.
+This way, managers are sure to catch warning signs of employee retention or retention red flags early, and employees are more likely to see that management cares about their issues and they will consequently be less willing to leave.

 7. Show appreciation